 Damaged Dalek Commander Custom Figure:

-This figure is supposed to resemble the Dalek that Rory stupidly decides to try and ‘investigate’ in the episode Asylum of the Daleks.
-In the darkness it is hard to tell what colour that Dalek is meant to be, and I took a creative liberty in making him grey with silver detailing, simply to add some variety to the customs.
-I also built a Dalek Thay-style makeshift replacement for a section of his lower casing that was either destroyed or deliberately removed (maybe by the Cannibal Dalek?) and the pipes beneath, made using pieces of a plastic frame glued together, seep oil and fluid, represented on this figure by green paint.
+This Dalek was once a Field Commander in the early days of the Time War, but was infected with a Time Lord bioweapon designed to react with Dalekanium and cause horrendous mutations in the Dalek mutant inside.
+After a lengthy quarantine, this Dalek was relegated to the Dalek Asylum when it was deemed unfit for duty.
+This Dalek started out as a Dalek Sec figure which I painted with a grey wash and enhanced with silver detailing, simply to add some variety to the customs.
+I also built a Dalek Thay-style makeshift replacement for the section of his lower casing that was removed, and the pipes beneath were made using pieces of a plastic frame glued together.
+The hasty removal of infected Dalekanium plates have caused the inner workings within to seep oil and fluid, represented on this figure by green paint.
 Since this Dalek came with no eyestalk, I had to make a new one using pieces of plastic and glue, and the gun I replaced with a few hanging wires which I then painted silver.

 Intensive Care Inmate / Rusty Custom Figure: